What is an International Transfer Certificate (ITC)?

 The following link to BC Soccer’s International Transfer Certificate Procedures provides more information on who requires an ITC and what is required: International Transfer Certificate Procedures (January 2018).

-Basically, a potential player may have to complete the ITC process if they are between 10 to 17 years of age, are not a Canadian citizen, and have not lived in Canada for longer than five years continuously.
-Note that if your child is not a Canadian citizen but has resided in Canada for more than five years, documented proof is required (e.g., school report card, etc.).
+Basically, a potential player between 10 and 17 years of age may have to complete the ITC process if they are not a Canadian Citizen or have not lived in Cadana for longer than five years continuously.

 Youth Application Procedures